 Recently, we worked with John Holecek on CSST testing at Warren.
 Briefly, CSST (corrugated stainless steel tubing) is flexible metal tubing used to plumb a fuel gas burning appliance like a furnace.
 It is, in some ways, easier to install than straight black pipe and, some say, less expensive.
 However, CSST has also been the subject of controversy – which can be researched with a quick Google search.

-At issue in this test is whether or not electrical arcs can perforate (pop a hole) in CSST.
+At issue in this test is whether or not electrical arcs can perforate or pop a hole in CSST.
 One hypothesis in this vein is that, under fire conditions, typical household voltage (110-120V) is sufficient to do so.
 This potential has a been a point of discussion in some CSST fires.
-I will not steal John’s thunder by going into too much detail about the testing because he will be presenting his findings at the 2014 ISFI Conference, but I will say that after some of the tests we ran, it is possible.
+During the writing of this article, we were trying to not not steal John’s thunder by going into too much detail about the testing because was to be presenting his findings at the 2014 ISFI Conference, but we will say that after some of the tests we ran, it is definitely possible.

 Some of the effects could be seen with the “naked eye” while others required more sophisticated equipment.
-We were able to get a closer look at our heavily burned specimens under the microscope, and with the aid of a scanning electron microscope (SEM) and Energy Dispersive X-ray Spectroscopy (EDS) were able to get compositional analysis of some interesting “splatter” on the some of the CSST.
+We were able to get a closer look at our heavily burned specimens under the microscope, and with the aid of a scanning electron microscope (SEM) and Energy Dispersive X-ray Spectroscopy (EDS) were able to get compositional analysis of interesting “splatters” on some of the CSST.